wavefrontHQ/docs/pages/doc/dashboards_variables.md

 The values of a dynamic dashboard variable are dynamically determined by a query.
 You use a dynamic variable if you can't predict ahead of time what the available choices are.
 For example, if you know that the datacenter is development or production, you can use a list variable.
 But if you want to allow users to select from a list of hosts, and the actual hosts change, you use a dynamic variable.

-{% include note.html content="Starting with release 2020.14, you can specify a string or a wildcard character (`*`) for each option.
+{% include note.html content="You can specify a string or a wildcard character (`*`) for each option.
 That means users can limit the display or show results for all values of the variable." %}

 ### Dynamic Dashboard Variable Field Options